Main menu

 Nan Qi was born in Yongkang City, Zhejiang Province, China in 1960.
 Unlike most Chinese artists, he was trained as a painter not in an art school but in the army.
 He graduated from the Chinese painting course at People’s Liberation Army Fine Arts Academy, Beijing.
 In 1990, he traveled to England and France to study European art.
 He moved to Hong Kong in 1995 and had several international exhibitions in Tokyo, Singapore, the Netherlands, Hong Kong, and China before returning to Beijing in 2002.

-Nan Qi also made oil and acrylic paintings but later decided to focus on ink.
+Nan also painted in oil and acrylic but later decided to focus on ink.
 He is now considered by many throughout China and the world to be the master of ink dots.
 The constant evolution in his technique and narration makes him a singular artist whose use of ink is on par with 3D technology.
 Nan Qi’s work has been recognized and awarded in both China and abroad.

 Oh Chai Hoo, an award-winning Singaporean artist, has carved out a reputation for making art that is quietly contemplative and timeless over the span of his 30-year career.
 His various series shows an artist with a deep passion for bringing to life his notions of establishing a balance in life, through exploring a wide range of mediums and styles as a means of achieving greater self-expression.